NicolasDevelops/portfolio2024/src/content/blog/dwadawdfff.md

   - HTML5
   - CSS3
   - Javascript
-overview: Welcome to my showcase of web development prowess.
+overview: Welcome to my showcase of web development portfolio.
 Crafted with pure CSS, HTML, and JavaScript, this portfolio website epitomizes my commitment to accessibility and mobile-centric design.
 Every pixel is optimized for seamless performance, ensuring a delightful experience across devices.
 With a laser